The Canterbury School bus services provides opportunities for families to "test" the service for a few days to see if

 General questions about Bus Service or Bus Service Billing should be emailed to Jerry Belcher.
 Once routes have been established and students are assigned to bus drivers, you will direct route, pick up/drop off questions to your bus driver.

 That recognizable yellow school bus just might be your child’s ticket to the safest ride to and from Canterbury School.
 Yellow school buses are a great American success story.
 Reports show that they are the safest vehicles on the highway, and national studies indicate they're about 2,000 times safer than the family car.

 - Increased bus ridership decreases the number of cars on our roads.

 - There's no waiting in car pool lines.

-- Decreased traffic congestion, idling time, and smog forming emissions
+- Decreased traffic congestion, idling time, and smog-forming emissions are reduced, protecting the environment.

 - Poor air quality hurts children to a greater extent than many other populations.